• Skip to primary navigation

 Dough:

-4. In a container, add 1 cup of glutinous rice flour and ½ cup of warm water.
-Mix them and knead them into a dough.
+8. Mix them and knead them into a dough.
 (If it is too dry, add 2 teaspoons of water little by little.
-You can double the flour dough recipe if you want to use all the black sesame balls all at once.)
+You can double the flour dough recipe if you want to use all the black sesame balls.)

-5. Roughly divided the dough into small pieces.
+9. Roughly divide the dough into small pieces.

-8. At the meanwhile, in another pot pour 2 cups of water, ½ cup of brown sugar and 4 slices of ginger.
-Let it boil for 5- 10 minutes.
+13. Meanwhile, pour 2 cups of water, ½ cup of brown sugar, and 4 slices of ginger (cut them into strips) into another pot.
+Let it boil for 5-10 minutes.

-9. When the tang yuan is ready, pour the sugar water over and serve.
+14. When the tang yuan is ready, drain them, pour the sugar water from step 13, and prepare to serve.

-Enjoy this tasty Homemade Chinese tang yuan dessert soup recipe!
-Also, check out these black sesame soup, sweet red bean soup and glutinous rice dessert soup recipes.
+Enjoy this tasty homemade Chinese tang yuan soup recipe!
+Also, check out these black sesame soup, sweet red bean soup, glutinous rice dessert soup, homemade ho fun, tomato fish, and snow skin mooncake recipes.

 You May Also Like These Recipes: